pranigopu/deepLearning-for-audio--music/paperPresentation/README.md

 **QUESTION**: How are the above attributes measured?

-**ANSWER**: <br> _"The primary evaluation of player skill is through the technique required for the most difficult song they are able to play.
-In this way, song level generally indicates player skill."_ The technique is graded based on skill-level as defined in the syllabus by Music Teachers National Association (MTNA). <br><br> _"The methodology for determining the song level (SL) of difficulty of a piano piece utilized multiple syllabi.
+**ANSWER**: <br> (1) _"The primary evaluation of player skill is through the technique required for the most difficult song they are able to play.
+In this way, song level generally indicates player skill."_ The technique is graded based on skill-level as defined in the syllabus by Music Teachers National Association (MTNA).
+(2) _"The methodology for determining the song level (SL) of difficulty of a piano piece utilized multiple syllabi.
 A 10 point grading system was used for piece difficulty."_ As with player skill, music difficulty was graded based on the skill-level as defined in various syllabi; cross referrencing was done as needed.

 ---

-**QUESTION**: How was the training (annotated) data acquired?
+**QUESTION**: How was the training and testing (annotated) data acquired?

-**ANSWER**: <br> _"We had to rely on a trained pianist to collect videos from YouTube, analyze them, and determine each player’s skill level (as described above).
+**ANSWER**: <br> (1) Acquiring the data: _"We had to rely on a trained pianist to collect videos from YouTube, analyze them, and determine each player’s skill level (as described above).
 As such, scaling up the dataset is difficult.
-We collected a total of 61 total piano performances."_
+We collected a total of 61 total piano performances."_ <br> (2) Annotating the data: _"For each piano performance, we provide the following annotations: 1) player skill level; 2) song difficulty level; 3) name of the song; 4) a bounding box around the pianist’s hands"_ <br> (3) Delineating the testing and training data: _"Out of the 61 total piano performances, we use 31 (516 samples) as our training set and 30 (476 samples) as our test set.
+Note that no overlap exists between train and test sets."_

 ---

 **QUESTION** (follow-up of previous): How was the small dataset size mitagated?

-**ANSWER**: <br>
+**ANSWER**: <br> _"To mitigate small dataset size, we create multiple unique, non-overlapping samples, each of size of 160 frames.
+In this way, we have a total of 992 unique samples."_ Hence, they divide the videos into small, equally-sized clips; the model is to be trained not on whole videos but on clips.
+This would be necessary in any case (even for a larger dataset), since CNNs have difficulty processing long videos (however, for larger datasets, we may only take a few clips per video, rather than use the whole video).

 ## Key considerations for experimentation
 - Questions for experiments